vimlord/3D-Space-Strategy-Game/README.txt

 Ships +-
     Various types of ships +-
+    Weapons +-
 Physics system +-
     Gravity ++
+    Collisions +-
-    Will always be partially implemented; could always be improved Ship controls +-
+    This will always be partially implemented; could always be improved Ship controls +-
     The code exists, but it is merely a framework Health system +-